 Partner School: School of Public Health

-Boston University offers highly motivated students a unique opportunity to obtain both a JD degree and a Master of Public Health (MPH) degree.
-Successful candidates receive the JD degree followed by the MPH—a sequence that can be completed in as few as seven semesters, rather than the minimum four and one-half years required to obtain each degree independently.
+Boston University offers highly motivated students a unique opportunity to obtain both a JD degree and a Master of Public Health (MPH) degree in three to four years (7 academic terms or eight, based on enrollment).
+Successful candidates can earn a JD and MPH degree at the end of seven terms (three academic years, and one summer session) or they can complete the JD-degree and continue in the MPH for one or two additional semesters.
 The Law School and the School of Public Health provide an exceptionally strong program in health-law courses.
 Graduates of the program enter careers in federal and state government agencies and legislative offices, private law practices, universities, hospitals, insurers, biotechnology companies, and non-profit organizations.
 Public health education focuses on:

 - Developing and disseminating information on health and illness in various populations